Belize Free Trade Zones

 - Generally, only companies that engage in mainly export-related businesses are allowed to set up in a Belize EPZ.
 However, the authority in charge of the development of the EPZ may choose to lease properties to non-exporting firms if they have received approval from the Export Processing Zone Committee (EPZC).
 Typically, the EPZC will grant approval to companies that can prove that their services are complementary to and enhance the business activities within the Free Zone.

-- Business activities of a company operating in a Belize EPZ must be conducted within the Free Zone or in foreign countries.
-Activities in Belize outside of the Free Zone are limited to transportation, distribution and business meetings.
+- Business activities of a company operating in a Belize EPZ must be conducted within the EPZ free trade area or in foreign countries.
+Activities in Belize outside of the Belize free zone are limited to transportation, distribution and business meetings.

 - An EPZ business is not allowed to sell, lease or transfer any good or service in Belize outside of an EPZ, or to a Belize resident or a domestic Belize company.
 As such, no trading license is required for a company operating in an EPZ.
 In the case that a business operating in the EPZ wishes to sell, lease or transfer good and services in Belize, it will have to apply for waiver of trade restrictions with the EPZC.
 This will allow the EPZ business to trade within Belize after it has obtained the relevant import and export license.